jepsen-io/redis/README.md

 workload (`jepsen.redis.append`) based on list append, implemented using `LRANGE` and `RPUSH`, which uses [Elle](https://github.com/jepsen-io/elle) to find transactional anomalies up to strict serializability.

-We include a wide variety of faults, including
+We include a wide variety of faults, including network partitions, process crashes, pauses, clock skew, and membership changes.

 ## Prerequisites